Alain Pompidou: President of the European Patent Office (2004–2007)

 As the first president of the EPO with a background that is not specific to intellectual property, his action aimed at making the Organisation more open and at raising awareness about the importance of patent policy, in particular among policy makers.

 The Saint Vincent de Paul Mortuary

 Between 1990 and 2004 he was professor in charge of a number of medical services at Saint-Vincent-de-Paul hospital, in Paris, where in 2005 a collection of 351 foetuses and still-born babies was discovered.

 The Parquet de Paris (Paris Public Prosecutor's office) found that no violation of French criminal law had taken place.
-The relevant ministries decided to put the case to the so-called Disciplinary Commission (the competent jurisdiction regarding lecturers and hospital employees of university hospitals) which has reprimanded Pompidou.
+The relevant ministries decided to put the case to the so-called Disciplinary Commission (the competent jurisdiction regarding lecturers and hospital employees of university hospitals) which reprimanded Pompidou.
 Incurring a reprimand is extremely rare.

 Death

 He died on 11 December 2024 in Paris at the age of 82.